 - 7.1.
-The resolution of ties in the overall Championship will be decided on the following principles: 7.1.1.
-The lesser experienced crew should take - precedence (ie. beginner beats novice beats semiexpert beats expert). - 7.1.2.
+The resolution of ties in the overall Championship will be decided on the following principles: - principles: 7.1.1.
+The lesser experienced crew should take precedence (ie. beginner beats novice beats semi-expert beats expert). - 7.1.2.
 The number of wins. - 7.1.3.
-The number of 2nd, 3rd, etc. placings. - 7.1.4.
-The number of competitors beaten on the 1st, 2nd, etc. event. - 7.2.
+The number of 2nd, 3rd, etc. placings. - 7.1.4.The number of competitors beaten on the 1st, 2nd, etc. event. - 7.2.
 The resolution of ties in an individual event for the purpose of allocating championship points will be decided on the following principles: - 7.2.1.
 Furthest cleanest. - 7.3.
 If a tie exists after using this criterion, then each tied competitor will receive equal points due to the highest placed tied score.
 The next placed untied competitor will receive points due to the place he/she would have received if there were no tie.

-- 8.1.
+8.1.
 As defined in "Standard Regulations for Navigation Trials" (App.
-33) published in this Yearbook. - 8.2.
-It is recommended that the minimum distance on an event be 135km.
-The maximum distance is 225km.
+33) published in this Yearbook.